rkcloudchain/rksync/README.md

-# courier
+# rksync

-The CloucChain Courier is a distributed file synchronization protocol
+The CloucChain rksync is a distributed file synchronization protocol

 ## WARNING: This is an incomplete work-in-progress